-This article considers Sweet Equity Ratchets that have been proposed by bidding Private Equity Investors to “top up” a Base Sweet Equity offer to provide an additional Incentive.
-They increase the Sweet Equity available above certain Hurdles but the increased Sweet Equity percentage typically only applies to that slice of value above the Hurdle.
+This article considers ratchets that have been proposed by bidding private equity investors to provide an additional incentive to the base sweet equity.
+They increase the sweet equity available above certain hurdles but the increased sweet equity percentage typically only applies to that slice of value above the hurdle.

 Key Findings – Ratchets

-Across all proposals from bidders over the last 3 years, some 29% proposed a Ratchet of some form.
+Across all proposals from bidders over the last three years, some 29% proposed a ratchet of some form.

-Of those proposals with Ratchets the clear majority (86%) were in deals where the Enterprise Value is over £100m; however, there was a near 50:50 split between US Investors and UK/European Investors proposing them.
+Of those proposals with ratchets, the clear majority (86%) were in deals where the enterprise value is over £100m; however, there was a near 50:50 split between US investors and European investors proposing them.